burodepeper/language-markdown/README.md

 A realistic implementation of various Markdown specifications as a flexible, drop-in alternative for [language-gfm](https://github.com/atom/language-gfm/).
 Adds smart context-aware behavior to lists.

-**An effort for better syntax-theme support/integration is underway (see #83 for details).
-Until markup styles are (somewhat) standardized, there is a good chance that not everything in your Markdown documents is correctly hightlighted.
-If you run into any issues, please report them [here](issues/new/) or at their respective repos and link me (@burodepeper) in the description.**

 If you experience any issue above a reasonable/tolerable level of annoyancy, don't hesitate to [create an issue](issues/new/).

 [![Build Status](https://travis-ci.org/burodepeper/language-markdown.svg?branch=master)](https://travis-ci.org/burodepeper/language-markdown)